-Note 1: Atkinson students in York courses other than Atkinson courses must submit petitions for deferred standing through the Atkinson Council Office in accordance with the deadlines/regulations of the Faculty offering the course.
+Note 1: Atkinson students in York courses other than Atkinson courses must submit petitions for deferred standing through the Office of the Faculty Council in accordance with the deadlines/regulations of the Faculty offering the course.

 Note 2: Students who are too ill to attend an examination SHOULD NOT attempt to do so; they must pursue a deferment.